Theta-Dev/ConstructionWand/README.md

 - **1.16+ only:** The Infinity Wand won't burn in lava just like netherite gear.

+- Ingame documentation with Just Enough Items (JEI)

 ## Contributions and #Hacktoberfest

 As #Hacktoberfest now requires repo owners to opt in, I added the tag to this repository.

 I'd really appreciate translations.
 Currently, ConstructionWand only has English and German, so if you speak any other language you can help translate the mod and add a new language file under `src/main/resources/assets/constructionwand/lang/`.

 ## TileEntity Blacklist

 Some modded TileEntitys can cause issues when placed using a wand.
 They may turn into invisible and unremovable ghost blocks, become unbreakable or cause other unwanted effects.